Committee Member Lists: Current committee member lists are available on the IRB Rosters & Meeting Dates page.

 - At least one member whose primary concerns is in scientific areas and at least one member whose primary concerns is in non-scientific areas.

 - At least one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person who is affiliated with the institution.
 These members will be designated as “non-affiliated” on committee rosters.

 - Members from affiliated institutions served by the UCSF IRB, and members from a wide enough variety of disciplines to review the vast majority of research submitted to the IRB.
 Expertise may vary by panel, and studies are assigned to an IRB panel with appropriate expertise.

-- Individuals who are knowledgeable about and experienced in working with vulnerable populations, such as children, prisoners, pregnant women, or individuals with cognitive impairments.
+- Individuals who are knowledgeable about and experienced in working with special populations, including populations that may be vulnerable to coercion or undue influence.
 The necessity and number of members with sufficient knowledge and experience working with these vulnerable populations will be determined by the amount of applications received that propose to enroll vulnerable populations and through the review of membership.

 A member may satisfy more than one of the above criteria.
 Although the HRPP strives to keep each committee equivalent in terms of membership and able to review both medical and social/behavioral research, practical considerations will dictate whether an institution, discipline, or other specialty or area of experience or expertise is represented on one, two, three or four IRBs.
 This means that some research may be directed toward a particular IRB.

 An IRB may, in its discretion, invite individual consultants with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 These individuals may not vote with the IRB.

 No IRB may have a member participate in the IRB’s initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the IRB.